Ridhi-Garg1/ImagineX/README_ImagineX.md

-# 🧠 Visionary Hub – Full Stack AI SaaS Image Generator
+# 🧠ImagineX – Full Stack AI SaaS Image Generator

-**Visionary Hub** is a modern full-stack SaaS application that allows users to generate stunning images from text prompts using the **Clipdrop API**.
+**ImagineX** is a modern full-stack SaaS application that allows users to generate stunning images from text prompts using the **Clipdrop API**.
 Built with the **MERN Stack**, this platform offers a seamless AI-driven experience with secure authentication, a credit-based usage system, and integrated online payments.

 > 💡 Turn your ideas into visuals — instantly powered by AI.